OCCUPATIONAL HEALTH & SAFETY

 - We think before taking action: we asses and control the risk

-The health and safety of our employees is paramount for the Iberdrola group, which has reduced the incident rate by 18% in the last five years to the end of 2018.
+The health and safety of our employees is paramount for the Iberdrola group, which has reduced the accident rate for its own staff by 30 % in the last three years to the end of 2020.
 It is part of the vision and values of the Iberdrola group and is central in our decisions and everything we do.

 To pursue the goal of zero accidents and the best workplace safety conditions, our Strategic Occupational Health and Safety Plan sets out the corporate occupational risk prevention policy, which contains the following basic targets: